Do you want to accept donations from people who use your website? If so, you need to learn how to add Paypal donate button in WordPress.

 Get info from donors

-If you expand this option, you will see settings that allow you to receive information from donors.
+If you expand this section, you will see settings that allow you to receive information from prospective donors.
 You can choose to receive their email address or allow them to send a note along with their donation.

 Route donors back to your site